andycroll/bootstrappingio/_posts/2014-10-27-competition-what-to-do-outnumbered-outspent.markdown

 ---
-title: 'Competition: What to do when you're outnumbered & outspent'
+title: "Competition: What to do when you're outnumbered & outspent"
 layout: post
 ---